AbeerAlshalawi/esnad-backend/README.md

-# Esand: Legal Research Assistant
+# Esnad: Legal Research Assistant
 Esnad is a legal research assistant designed to help lawyers work more efficiently.
 It features a user-friendly chatbot interface that provides case-specific insights, quickly identifies relevant case law, summarizes key precedents, and spots weaknesses in related legal arguments.

 ## Demo